rahuln2025/first_repo/README.md

 ##### first_repo
-## My worked notebooks as per the course: Practical Numerical Computing with Python by Prof. Lorena Barba and team from the University of Washington
+## My worked out notebooks as per the course: Practical Numerical Computing with Python by Prof. Lorena Barba and team from the University of Washington

 - Link to the course material on github : https://github.com/numerical-mooc/numerical-mooc
 - Link to course on Open edX platform: https://openedx.seas.gwu.edu/courses/course-v1:MAE+MAE6286+2017/about